For a better view, rotate DEVICE to landScape - fine art PRINTS AVAILABLE SOON!

 The increasing reliance on AI poses significant challenges to professional photographers.
 Whereas photographers once held a prized position based on their technical skills and creative choices, AI now enables anyone with basic knowledge of technology to produce stunning images comparable to those crafted by experts.
 As a result, the barrier to entry in the world of photography is being lowered, leading to potential oversaturation in the market.

 Moreover, clients may opt for services involving AI-driven creative processes, resulting in reduced demand for traditional photography.
-While this does not indicate that traditional photography will entirely disappear, of course not.
-The visual imaging industry meaning not only the creators but a whole host of people: stylists, set designers, post production artists, make-up including their team or assistants to name a few cannot compete with a text prompt.
+While this does not indicate that traditional photography will entirely disappear, it's already carving out many paid professional hours.
+The visual imaging industry meaning not only the creators but a whole host of people: stylists, set designers, post production artists, make-up including their team of assistants to name a few cannot compete with a text prompt.

 The Future of Photography